Lab Members

 Camille Garnsey

-Camille is a third-year doctoral student in the clinical psychology program.
-She is interested in the evaluation and dissemination of integrative treatments for PTSD and other trauma-related psychological sequelae, particularly among those who have experienced interpersonal violence or abuse.
+Camille is a fourth-year doctoral student in the clinical psychology program.
+She is interested in the evaluation and dissemination of mind-body and lifestyle treatments for trauma-related mental and physical health outcomes, sequelae, particularly among individuals who have experienced interpersonal trauma.
 She is also interested in exploring the factors that predict resilience in the face of trauma exposure.
-Camille is a research assistant on Dr. Park’s NIH-funded grant focused on defining and measuring emotional well-being, and her Templeton Foundation-funded grant evaluating the influence of Christian worldviews on post-loss adjustment and recovery following bereavement.
+Camille is a research assistant on two of Dr. Park’s NIH-funded grants, a network grant focused on defining and measuring emotional well-being, and an RCT examining the mechanisms of change in a yoga intervention for chronic low back pain.
 Prior to joining the SMH lab, Camille worked in reproductive health and global development research at Ibis Reproductive Health and the Population Council.
 She holds a B.A. in Public Health and Latin American and Caribbean Studies from Brown University and was a 2020 student-research Fulbright grantee to Argentina.

 Mariel Emrich